inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 **Audience**: Instance staff / Content Managers / Administrators

-The administration panel is a feature in InvenioRDM introduced in v10 that provides a graphical user interface for managing users and records.
-It is designed to be used by administrators and superusers to moderate the content of the repository.
+The administration panel is a feature in InvenioRDM introduced in v10 that provides a graphical user interface for managing your instance.
+It is designed to be used by administrators and superusers of the repository.
 For more technical details you can read the [developer guide to the InvenioRDM administration panel](../maintenance/internals/administration_panel.md), detailing its programmatic interface and usage.

 **As an administrator** you can access the administration panel at `/administration`.
 This is also available through the user menu in the top right corner of your instance: